XiaoDu-flying/awesome-paper/README.md

 - Deep_Residual_Learning_CVPR_2016_paper
 - GPT2
 - ImageNet
+- Autonomous Agents for Collaborative Task under Information Asymmetry_camera_ready
 - BattleAgentBench A Benchmark for Evaluating Cooperation and Competition Capabilities of Language Models in Multi-Agent Systems
 - CONFLICTBANK A Benchmark for Evaluating Knowledge Conflicts in Large Language Models
 - CToolEval A Chinese Benchmark for LLM-Powered Agent Evaluation in Real-World API Interactions
 - Judging LLM-as-a-Judge with MT-Bench and Chatbot Arena
 - SportsMetrics
+- Cognition _ A review of OpenAI o1 and how we evaluate coding agents
 - Chain of Code Reasoning with a Language Model-Augmented Code Emulator
 - Enhancing Code Translation in Language Models with Few-Shot Learning via Retrieval-Augmented Generation
 - Improving Automatic Source Code
+- SELF-EVOLVING MULTI-AGENT COLLABORATION NETWORKS FOR SOFTWARE DEVELOPMENT
+- Agent-as-a-Judge Evaluate Agents with Agents
 - EvaluLLM LLM Assisted Evaluation of Generative Outputs
 - Length-Controlled AlpacaEval A Simple Way to Debias Automatic Evaluators
 - RAGAs